 Get Your Season Membership

-Memberships for the 2017-18 season will be available online soon.
+Memberships for the 2017-18 season are now available.
 We have an excellent season planned.
 From our annual Christmas at the Abbey and The 24-Hour Theatre Project to shows never before seen on The Haid stage, make plans to enjoy every moment of this year’s Abbey Players.
-Check back here for membership information.
-You can also email AbbeyPlayers@bac.edu to be put on our mailing list.
+You can also email AbbeyPlayers@bac.edu to be added to our mailing list.

 Abbey Players – Everyone is welcome to join us!